 Exhibited by entire newspaper editing teams at our heroes' hometown papers, the Worst News Judgment Ever gets relatively mundane news stories placed in prominent locations (i.e., A1, above the fold, bannered across five or six columns, and with an overblown mug shot).
-Our heroes have an easy time finding whatever they happen to be looking for, with the use of a Magical Computer that somehow is able to search .jpg versions of the page in question with imprecise, convoluted or irrelevant text strings.
-That's if they don't simply see the paper in the paper-vending machine; with that sort of placement, you don't even need to buy the paper — it's all in the giant-print headline.
+Our heroes have an easy time finding whatever they happen to be looking for, usually seeing the paper in a vending machine.
+With that sort of placement, you don't even need to buy the paper it's all in the giant-print headline.

 While improbable in the real world, the overplayed story in question usually provides our protagonists with a Red Herring.

 On the other hand, if the main headline is earth-shattering enough, one may start to wonder why there are any other articles on the front page at all.
 When the main headline reads "Extinction of Humanity Imminent", then how in the heck is "New Petitions Against Tax" newsworthy?

 In a comedy or an old movie, will manifest itself at the end of a Spinning Paper montage.

 There is also an inverted version of this trope that is usually used intentionally for ironic purposes: an important story (often describing the events that occurred in the movie we've just seen) is shown stuck in a corner on the newspaper, while a vapid story (such as a celebrity scandal) sucks up the headline space.
 The paper is showing terrible judgement by emphasizing the wrong story.
 (Given, among other examples, the protest of MSNBC's Mika Brzezinski over having to lead with a Paris Hilton story when there were several more serious stories worthy of attention, this could be considered Truth in Television.)